mmilano/SidePanelCollapse/README.md

 See the [Bootstrap Collapse documentation][BS-collapse] for details of the collapse component requirements.

 * There should be an HTML button element that will close the panel when clicked.
 This complements the Bootstrap button element for opening a collapse-able element.
 Having a close button isn't exactly a technical requirement, but a user-centered design requirement.
 * The side panel must be initialized by SidePanelCollapse before it will function correctly.
 Either passively via a data-attribute or manually via javascript.

 Once the page has loaded, the side panel must be instantiated and initialized by SidePanelCollapse before it will function correctly.

+### Visual Design Requirements

+SidePanelCollapse makes absolutely no claims on the visual design of the side panel element.
+All visual styling must be done seperately.
+It can be any color, practically any size, and can have most any content.

 ## Initialization

 Initialization can happen 'automatically' on page load by putting a data attribute on your side panel HTML element, or it can be done programmatically with a javascript function constructor.

 Either of these methods is available to you no matter how you have incorporated the library into your own project.
-You can use linked files and then invoke it manually, or you can integrate it into your build process and use a data attribute.
-Mix and match. **Use only one method.**
+You can use linked files and then invoke it manually, or you can integrate it into your build process and use a data attribute. **But only initialize once.**

 ### Via Data Attribute